Kzra/VHost-Classifier/README.md

 [-i] optional argument, specify the value to start indexing the input TaxonIDs from (default 0).

-**Dependencies:**
+**Dependencies:**<br/>
-Python 3
+Python 3 <br/>
 [ETE3 Toolkit for Python 3](http://etetoolkit.org/download/)
 Note: On first run through NCBI taxonomy database will be downloaded by ETE3.

 **Output**:
 VHost Classifier will write create directories and write .csv files.<br/>
-_Reading the .csv files:_ the first column is Taxon IDs, the second column is the index position (indexed from -i) of this taxon id in the input file and the final row is the host name, predicted host name, or virus name (if host name can't be predicted).
+**Reading the .csv files**: the first column is Taxon IDs, the second column is the index position (indexed from -i) of this taxon id in the input file and the final row is the host name, predicted host name, or virus name (if host name can't be predicted).
 In each directory a counts file is also written which contains the counts of how many Taxon IDs are in each class.

 **Reference:**
 Virus Host DB: